ChhaviNijhawan/Mini-Project-2/README.md

 Columns: 20​
 Time Range: May 2008 – November 2010

-## How to recreate the analysis that we have
+## How to recreate the analysis that we have:
 1. Make sure the system or environemnt is pyspark supported
 2. Run the code file (Spark Project.ipynb)
 3. Input the Data File: XYZ_Bank_Deposit_Data_Classification.csv